sapgv/iWeather/README.md

 # iWeather

 Weather app based on openweathermap API.
 You can add your city location and watch the weather.
+App includes hourly and daily weather forecasts.

 startup             |  search location             |  watch weather :-------------------------:|:-------------------------:|:-------------------------: